Business Customer Email: When the Bee Stings Give Them Honey

 I tried to place my third order today.
 The site refused access.
 I tried the password reset procedure.
 That was in vain.
 Trying to do business shouldn’t be difficult.
 We’re done.

-When I saw that email in my inbox I literally said “Wow” out loud.
-No greeting, closing, formalities.
-If this was their third order, they know how we run our business.
+When I saw that email in my inbox, I let out a loud “Wow.”
+No greeting, closing, or formalities.
+If this were their third order, they would know how we run our business.
 They would know this wasn’t typical.
-Why not just email asking for assistance?
-Why the “we’re done!”?

 My response: